yrm2018/yrm2018.github.io/05_about.md

 **The ETSF Young researchers' Meeting (YRM)** is a series of conferences held annually under the auspices of the European Theoretical Spectroscopy Facility (ETSF).
-It brings together young scientists working in the field of theoretical spectrosopy to discuss problems and recent advances in method development, algorithms and implementations as well as applications to real materials.
+It brings together young scientists working in the field of ab-initio research to discuss problems and recent advances in method development, algorithms and implementations as well as applications to real materials.
 All young researchers without permanent contracts, i.e. postdocs, PhD students and Master students, are invited to apply through this web-page and submit an abstract for a poster or an oral contribution.

+**Dont we repeat ourselves here?**
 The talks are divided into thematic sessions.
 In order to make them accessible even to students working on different areas, every session is opened by a keynote speaker who will try to give a broad and didactic introduction to the theory